ripSquid/styrdokument/stadgar/eng/stadgar.md

 §8.2.1 Each committee must have a president that is either elected or approved by the chapter meeting.

-§8.2.2 Committees with its own economy must have a treasurer that is elected by the chapter meeting.
+§8.2.2 Committees with their own budget must have an economy responsible who is elected or approved by the chapter meeting.

 ### §8.3 Authority